mnylen/jassetmanager/README.md

 * Zero XML configuration from the jAssetManager's part.
 All configuration is done by providing a custom `AssetServlet`.

-* Except for the obvious Servlet API, no dependencies on the core!
+* Except for the obvious Servlet API and commons-logging, no dependencies on the core!
 You can start using jAssetManager by just dropping the jar to your application.

 ## Usage